The Ultimate Guide to Importing PST to Outlook 365: A Few Simple Steps to Follow

 - If you want to trim the data that you want to import, click Yes, I want to filter it before importing.

-- In order to trim the data you can configure different filters based on age, type, and users.
+- To trim the data you can configure different filters based on age, type, and users.

 Or